perfana/jfr-exporter/README.md

 The default InfluxDB database name is `jfr`.

-Use `--disableStackTraces` to limit stacktraces to only the first three frames.
+Use `--disableStackTraces` to limit stack traces to only the first three frames.

 Example to connect to process with id 1234 and send events with application name afterburner:
 ```bash